 An obsessive compulsion to prove yourself.
 This is especially true for those highly-motivated employees who feel they must prove their worth obsessively.
 You don’t delegate or ask for help, but try to solve everything yourself.

 Extreme work ethic.
 This happens when you develop an inability to “switch off” your mind about work-related duties and therefore take on more responsibility than can be handled.
+In a world where remote work is becoming the new normal, it is becoming more difficult to switch out of that working mindset.
 It happens to the point of interference with your work-life balance.

 Neglect of your own needs.
 Ignoring basic personal needs like eating, sleeping and socialising.
 You even rationalise your unhealthy lifestyle as “normal” or “necessary.”